 Why do you do what you do, i.e., are you fulfilling your why?
-I dare you to write down your answers to this basic question.
-As you review your answers on paper (or on screen), do they feel good?
-Perhaps your answers bring about genuine sadness … or a sense of feeling lost.
-Maybe your answers are so superficial that you don’t wish to know the person who wrote them.
+I dare you to write down your answers.
+Do your answers feel good?
+Perhaps they bring about genuine sadness … or a sense of longing for something more.
+Maybe your answers are superficial enough that you don’t recognize the person who wrote them.

-If your “Why” is more along the lines of, “This is my passion … it is fulfilling … there’s nothing else I’d rather be doing…” then congratulations!
-If, however, your answers are less than thrilling or are flat-out depressing, they should be addressed.
-Because if you don’t quickly address the negative emotions of feeling stuck, bitter, confused, etc., then you will continue to ignore.
-And when you continue to ignore, the feelings build up and eventually they combust in one form or another.
-You can try to run, but you can’t hide forever.
+If fulfilling your why is compatible to, “This is my passion … it is fulfilling … there’s nothing else I’d rather be doing…”, congratulations, you’ve made it!
+However, if your answers are less than thrilling or flat-out depressing, then let’s take action (see Post # 05).
+Because if you don’t process the negative emotions of feeling stuck, bitter, confused, etc., then you may continue to ignore.
+When you continue to ignore, the negativity builds and eventually combusts in one form or another.

-All of us may feel unhappy at times.
-We like to point fingers at the supposed sources of our pain.
-What we don’t realize, and this is a significant life coaching lesson to my clients, is that the sources of our pain are not other people, or our jobs and they are not external circumstances.
-The source of our own emotional pain is due to the way we choose to label the world around us.
+A significant life coaching lesson to my clients is that the sources of our pain are not other people, our jobs or external circumstances.
+The source of our emotional pain is due to the way we choose to label the world around us.
 How do you choose labels and how do they influence fulfilling your why?